cloudframe-samples/cloudframe-mainframe-modernization-tradingapp/README.md

 This project is licensed under the [Apache License 2.0](LICENSE).

 You are free to use, modify, and distribute this code in compliance with the license terms.
 For more details, refer to the full [LICENSE](LICENSE) file in this repository.

 ---

+## 👥 Contributors

+Maintained by the CloudFrame modernization team.
+For questions or support, please contact: [support@cloudframe.com](mailto:support@cloudframe.com)

+---